Gay Minneapolis-St Paul

 The Twin Cities are home to much of the cultural life of the region, second only to New York City in terms of live theater per capita, with many stages for theater and dance performances including the Cowles Center and Ordway Center; an opera company, and orchestra, plus museums, film festivals and art-house cinema screenings.
 See our events and activities listings for details.

 The Minneapolis/St Paul International Airport is about 16 miles from downtown Minneapolis and 12 miles from downtown St Paul.
-The Light Rail service of Metro Transit will whisk you between terminals (no charge) or to downtown Minneapolis in about 25 minutes for $1.75-2.25 (rush hours).
+The Light Rail service of Metro Transit will whisk you between terminals (no charge) or to downtown Minneapolis in about 25 minutes for $2-2.50 (latter rush hour price).
 Remember to buy the ticket at the station machine before boarding.
 Taxis can also get you to either of the Twin Cities.

 A car is the most convenient way to get around.
 Buses traverse most of the city, and Light Rail Transit is a quick way to get from downtown Minneapolis to the top local tourist magnet, the Mall of America, on the Blue Line, or to St Paul on the Green Line.
 See Metro Transit